noiseprotocol/noise_spec/noise.md

  * **`SetStaticKeyPair(keypair)`**:  Sets `s` to `keypair`.

  * **`Auth(data)`**: Calls `Auth(data)` on the kernel.
-Can be used to add additional context that will be authenticated by the first messages.
+Can be used to add additional context that will be authenticated by the next message.

  * **`SetKey(key)`**: Calls `SetKey(key)` on the kernel.
 Can be used when the parties have a pre-shared symmetric key.